 - Assess the issue.
 Record direct employee feedback about the lack of motivation.
 If there isn’t any, consider the reasons why.
 Do work from home employees feel safe expressing themselves?
 Do they believe they will have support if they do?
-Use data from project reports and weekly task documentation to see if productivity levels are in line with expectations.
+Check in on your teams' mood with a Niko-Niko calendar Agile teams can utilize from home.
+Use data from this, project reports and weekly task documentation to see if productivity levels are in line with expectations.

 - Create a plan.
 Outline a one- to three-month strategy and remember to be flexible because this will change over time.
 Use short term tactics for daily progress and quick fixes but remember to keep the ball moving on long term motivation solutions too.